San Marcos Growers LogoSan Marcos Growers

 This plant has long been grown in the nursery trade as Scirpus cernuus but its current name is Isolepis cernua.
 It has an incredibly widespread native range that includes western and southern Europe, the British Isles, North Africa, South America, Australia, New Zealand the west coast of North America (California to British Columbia and Alaska).
 In California it is found in coastal areas throughout the state and inland in southern mountains where it grows in habitats such as brackish seashores, bluffs, sand dunes, creeks and marshes.
 The name for the genus Scirpus comes from the Latin name used by Pliny for a rush or bulrush and Isolepis comes from the Greek words 'isos' meaning "equal" and 'lepis' meaning "scale" in reference to the flower glumes.
 The specific epithet is from the Latin word 'cernuus' which means drooping or nodding, in reference to the way the leaves arch over.
 It is also referred to as Bulrush (sometimes spelled Bullrush) and Tufted Clubrush.
 Other creative marketing names for it besides Fiber Optics Grass include Livewire (or Live Wire), Fairy Lights and Tina Turner Grass.

-The information about Scirpus cernuus displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.
+Information displayed on this page about Scirpus cernuus is based on our research conducted about this plant in our nursery library as well as from information provided by reliable online resources.
+We also include our own observations made about it as it has grown in the nursery gardens and other gardens visited, as well how the crops of this plant performed in the containers in our nursery field.
+We will also include comments received from others and welcome hearing from anyone who has information about this plant, particularly if it includes cultural information aiding others to better grow it.

 [MORE INFO]